jeaster12/cupcake-design-system.github.io/content/_elements/loaders.md

 </div>
 {% endexample %}

-**Do's and Dont's**

-{% include guide-img.html img='loaders/logo'%}

 ---

 ## Content Loader

-The page content loader is used when loading all content within the content area of a page, usually when navigating within the same application.

 {% example html %}
 <div class="c-full-page-loader"></div>
 {% endexample %}

-**Do's and Dont's**

-{% include guide-img.html img='loaders/page'%}

 ---

 ## Skeleton Loaders

-The basic skeleton loader is used to represent any smaller piece of text based data.
-When the data or container shape differs dramatically in visual appearance from the basic skeleton loader, a custom skeleton loader will be a better idea.

 {% example html %}
 <div class="c-card">